 After the artificial tree is purchased, let the tree breathe by having it outside for a few hours.

-Take a good, hard look at your decorations and the placement thereof and err on the safe side.
-Either don’t use it or make sure your bird has no access to it and, as always make sure your bird is never left unattended.
+Take a good, hard look at your decorations and their placement and err on the safe side.
+Either don’t use it or make sure your bird has no access to it and, as always, make sure your bird is never left unattended.

 Live Holiday Arrangements: